 Breastfeeding is not easy.
 But neither is weaning.
-That's why this powerful photo from Brazilian mama Maya Vorderstrasse is going viral.
+That’s why this powerful photo from Brazilian mama Maya Vorderstrasse went viral.
 Her husband captured the first time she ever breastfed their second daughter and next to it, almost two years later, the last time she fed their daughter from her breast.

 And it’s not just the photo that is powerful.
 In her caption Maya shares her emotional struggles with weaning and the tricks they used to make this transition easier for their youngest daughter.
 The caption reads:

 “The first and last time my precious daughter ever nursed.

 I didn’t know that one person could feel so proud and so broken at the same time, right now I am a hormonal, emotional, and mental mess.

 Raising my arm in this picture was very difficult for me as I had to fight through uncontrollable tears: this picture meant that I would never breastfeed my daughter ever again.
 I have been nursing for so long, that I don’t know what it’s like to not nurse anymore.

 As I looked behind the camera, my husband is crying like I had never seen him cry before, like seriously, a deep gut cry.
 I was her comfort, her safe place, and I hope she still finds me that way.
 A month shy of 2 years old, she finally has a bed in a shared bedroom with her sister.
 We bought her her first bed, used any distraction we could come up with, snacks and new toys to keep her mind off of it.

 My husband has taken over bedtime completely, including all nighttime wakings.
 We are on our third day, and every day gets a little bit easier.
 The guilt I feel for not putting her to bed is so intense and I can’t wait to go back to it once she doesn’t ask to nurse anymore.
 Closing a chapter is painful, but I am hopeful that this new season of our lives will also be special in its own way.